nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 It’s no great revelation that what we know and understand can affect our labor, but countless states of mind can affect the composition of our models by the same mechanisms.
 Why we believe something can be more influential than what we believe.
 Our preferences can become patterns of working, our professional training can shape our very ability to perceive work, and anyone who’s had a sleepless Monday morning should be intimately familiar with the ways in which biology can transform labor.

-#### An individual’s internal model of work is their most “real” version of work.
+#### An individual’s internal model of work is their most “real” version of work

 Statements such as “I’m doing this” or “I should do that next,” and their implied conceptual structures construct the mental reality of labor.
 External qualities of the work are contextualized within this mental reality.
 This includes evidence of the effects of one’s labor, belief in the the necessity of it, and systematic theories of how one does that labor.